What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 These include:

-- Applying with other lenders.
-These programs work with a multitude of lenders, and each lender can approve or reject your application at their own discretion.
+• You are applying with other lenders.
+These programs work with many lenders, and each can approve or reject your application at their discretion.
 One might say no, but another may say yes.
 You never know.

-- Increase your down payment.
-Yes, this may put your home buying timeline on the skids, but adding more cash to your down payment is a good way to get what you want.
+• Increase your down payment.
+Yes, this may put your homebuying timeline on the skids, but adding more cash to your down payment is an excellent way to get what you want.

-- Take time to improve your credit.
-Using a credit repair service or disputing negative marks on your own can dramatically increase your credit score.
-It’s worth a shot.
+• Take time to improve your credit.
+Using a credit repair service or disputing negative marks can dramatically increase your credit score.
+It's worth a shot.

-- Seeking out another loan program.
-Though these are the best programs that are out there for low credit buyers, there may be others out there.
+• I am seeking out another loan program.
+Though these are the best programs that are out there for low-credit buyers, there may be others out there.

-- Reaching out to nonprofits.
-New York City also has a number of nonprofits that work to help locals get help with the real estate world.
-You can find them by reaching out to each borough’s HUD department.
+• They are reaching out to nonprofits.
+New York City also has several nonprofits that help locals get help with the real estate world.
+You can find them by reaching out to each borough's HUD department.

 Increasing your down payment

-For many potential home buyers, increasing your down payment to a qualifying level can take months or even years.
+Increasing your down payment to a qualifying level can take months or even years for many potential home buyers.

-Thankfully, New York has a way of easing the burden through the HomeBuyer Dream Program.
+Thankfully, New York can ease the burden through the HomeBuyer Dream Program.

-Qualifying recipients will have their contributions to their account matched four times over, as long as they participate in home purchase counseling sessions and can furnish proof of income.
+Qualifying recipients will have their contributions to their account matched four times over if they participate in home purchase counseling sessions and can furnish proof of income.

-If you’re looking to beef up your closing costs, their escrow accounts and matching programs can help immensely.
+If you want to beef up your closing costs, their escrow accounts and matching programs can help immensely.

 The number of people who can qualify for this program is limited annually, so if you want to get in, it's best to do it as soon as possible.